The Huntington® Secured Credit Card Case Study

 A/B Testing with Bankers

 After completing the Know Your Customer (KYC) portion of the flow, bankers were directed to the funding portion.
-On the funding page, there was a range for the customer’s credit limit range.
+On the funding page, there was a selection for the customer’s credit limit range.
 From here, customers selected which accounts they wanted to fund their credit card from, and the amount they would like to fund.

 Mockup A